Mississippi River Delta: Culture

 From 1910 to 1920, New Orleans became the birthplace of jazz and since has continued its legacy of being home to budding musicians and new musical experiences, tying music directly to its unique culture and diverse heritage.
 The origins of jazz and blues music in the region is closely connected to the Mississippi River and the delta, as the location allowed for an influx of cultural influences, including blues and bluegrass music from upriver, to the African and Latin folk hymns and music from the Caribbean islands.
 The delta is still synonymous with the sounds of jazz, funk and zydeco and remains to be an important cultural hub for new sounds and music, bringing thousands to the area every year to experience the lifestyle and participate in the natural rhythms of the area.

-The region is also home to a unique and renowned culinary tradition.
-Cajun food is defined by its use of ingredients widely available from the delta.
-Spices, shellfish, and grains, all provided by the delta's naturally rich environment, define many of these aromatic and flavorful dishes.
-Cajun culinary techniques and recipes continue to draw thousands of tourists to the region each year and have been exported around the world.
+The region is also home to Cajun cuisine.
+Cajun food is defined by its use of ingredients widely available from the delta, including spices, shellfish, and grains from the delta's environment.
+Cajun culinary techniques and recipes continue to draw tourists to the region each year.

-The Delta today
+Economy and ecology

 The Mississippi River Delta provides an array of natural habitats and resources that benefit not only the state of Louisiana and coastal region, but also the entire nation.
 The coastal wetlands have a number of diverse landscapes that connect a variety of habitats to both the land and water.

 Louisiana's wetlands are one of the nation's most productive and important natural assets.
 Consisting of natural levees, barrier islands, forests, swamps, and fresh, brackish, and saline marshes, the region is home to complex ecosystems and habitats that are necessary for sustaining its unique and vibrant nature.
 In addition to the environmental factors, the Mississippi River Delta also provides numerous economic resources and benefits that are unique to the region.
 These vital resources are at constant risk of being lost with the continual land loss and the decreasing size of the natural coastal area.